Spireblight/STR-Extension/docs/_build/html/_sources/index.rst.txt

    * SlayTheRelicsExporter (mod associated with the Twitch extension) in ``receivePostInitialize()`` iterates over all loaded mod classes that are annotated by ``@SpireInitializer``.
 Thus you can declare the two arrays in multiple classes.

 .. danger:: **It is absolutely vital** that in every object that includes them, at least one of your arrays ``slayTheRelicsHitboxes``, ``slayTheRelicsPowerTips`` is **emptied** when other characters are being played.
 If you fail to do so, your custom tips will be displayed even when the streamer is playing a completely different character.
 This would ruin the experience for everyone.
 Please, before releasing make absolutely sure that this is the case.
 Thank you.
+(In the example below, this is taken care of, you can see that in ``initialize()`` a ``PreRenderSubscriber`` is assigned to empty those arrays before every render cycle, so I encourage you to use it)

 Example code
 ------------------------------------------------------------